Chapter One: The Boy Who Died

-Grimsby absentmindedly noticed the opposition take his seat.
+Grimsby absent-mindedly noticed the opposition take his seat.
 He rose from his own with purpose and a confidence that masked his true feelings.
-His colleagues might think of him as “young”, “naïve” or even “a bleeding heart”, but he was still good at his job.
-However, unlike his opponent, he was also a handsome man, and wasn’t above using that to his benefit.
+His colleagues might think of him as “young”, “naïve”, or even a “bleeding heart”, but he was still good at his job.
+In addition, unlike his opponent, he was also a handsome man and wasn’t above using that to his benefit.

-The demands of his heavy workload and a new baby at home had aged him beyond his years, but the slight greying at the sides of his wavy golden hair was barely noticeable, and his pale blue eyes shone brightly beyond the dark circles underneath.
-He swept his golden locks from his face and began his speech, making sure to make eye contact with each of the Magisters, the women for a little longer.
+The demands of his heavy workload and a new baby at home had aged Jonathan Grimsby beyond his years, but the slight greying at the sides of his wavy, golden hair was barely noticeable, and his pale-blue eyes shone brightly beyond the dark circles underneath.
+He swept his golden locks from his face and began his speech, making sure to make eye contact with each of the Magistrates—the women for a little longer.

-His monologue touched on magical law, history, ethics and even included comparisons from the muggle world.
-Grimsby made some strong points and observed a softening of the brow from some of the panel.
-Sadly, when he noticed that the Head Magister, an older witch with a bouffant hairdo and far too much make-up, appeared unmoved by neither his words nor his charms, he couldn’t help feeling he was fighting a losing battle.
+His monologue touched on magical law, history, and ethics, and even included comparisons from the non-magical world of the Muggles.
+Grimsby made some strong points and observed a softening of the brow from some of the panel members.
+Sadly, when he noticed that the Head Magistrate, an older witch with a bouffant hairdo and far too much make-up, appeared unmoved by neither his words nor his charms, he couldn’t help feeling he was fighting a losing battle.

 Grimsby drew breath and delivered his final point, ‘In closing ladies and gentlemen, we judge others based on their actions, but it is only with awareness of those actions that we can hold them truly accountable.
 This incident was tragic but proceeding with the proposed sentencing is not only unjust, it is an archaic practice that defies nature itself.
 I plead with you all, let us find another way.’

-Grimsby took his seat with a final nod to the panel and a steely glare toward his opponent, whose large white moustache barely concealed a smirk.
-The Head Magister rose and announced in an uncharacteristically squeaky voice, ‘Thank you Advocates.
+He took his seat with a final nod to the panel and a steely glare toward his opponent, whose large, white moustache barely concealed a smirk.
+The Head Magistrate rose and announced in a surprisingly squeaky voice, ‘Thank you, Advocates.
 The panel will now convene and render a verdict within the hour.’

 Gentry jerked his head in a way that seemed to indicate some understanding and replied, ‘And if he were left unchecked only to journey down a dark path?’